List of artificial objects leaving the Solar System: Speed and distance from the Sun

 where the product G Msun is the heliocentric gravitational parameter.
 The initial speed required to escape the Sun from its surface is 618 km/s, and drops down to 42.1 km/s at Earth's distance from the Sun (1 AU), and 4.21 km/s at a distance of 100 AU.

 In order to leave the Solar System, the probe needs to reach the local escape velocity.
-After leaving Earth, the Sun's escape velocity is 42.1 km/s.
-In order to reach this speed, it is highly advantageous to also use the orbital speed of the Earth around the Sun, which is 29.78 km/s.
-By later passing near a planet, a probe can gain extra speed with a gravity assist.
+Escape velocity from the sun without the influence of Earth is 42.1 km/s.
+In order to reach this speed, it is highly advantageous to use as a boost the orbital speed of the Earth around the Sun, which is 29.78 km/s.
+By later passing near a planet, a probe can gain extra speed from a gravity assist.

 Propulsion stages

 Every planetary probe was placed into its escape trajectory by a multistage rocket, the last stage of which ends up on nearly the same trajectory as the probe it launched.
-Because these stages cannot be actively guided, their trajectories are now different from the probes they launched (the probes were guided with small thrusters that allow course changes).
+Because these stages cannot be actively guided, their trajectories are now different from the probes they launched (the probes having been guided with small thrusters that allowed course changes).
 However, in cases where the spacecraft acquired escape velocity because of a gravity assist, the stages may not have a similar course and there is the extremely remote possibility that they collided with something.
 The stages on an escape trajectory are: